foodkick/foodkick.github.io/_visual/typography.md

   </div>
 </div>

+<h3 class="usa-heading" id="text-accessibility">Text Accessibility</h3>
+<p>WCAG (Web Content Accessibility Guidelines) ensure that content is accessible by everyone, regardless of disability or user device.
+To meet these standards, text and interactive elements should have a color contrast ratio of <a href="http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html">at least 4.5:1</a>.
+This ensures that viewers who cannot see the full color spectrum are able to read the text.</p>

 <!-- <h3 class="usa-heading" id="pairings">Pairings + Styles</h3>
 <p>To support both more contemporary and more traditional web design aesthetics, this font system offers recommended font pairings.
 Each pairing includes web hierarchy guidance on font family, weight, size, and spacing which express either more modern or more classical type design.</p>
 <p>Note: Some pairings require more font weights than others.
 While this allows more typographic expression, the use of more than four font weights will have a negative impact on page load performance.
 Find the balance that works for your product.</p>